- Date: –

 Emily Siegel is the Program Director at Eyewitness Palestine (formerly Interfaith Peace-Builders), which organizes educational delegations to Palestine/Israel.
 She holds a B.A. in international relations with minors in Jewish studies and sociology from the University of Delaware and an M.A. in international peace and conflict resolution from American University’s School of International Service.
 Emily is a trained facilitator and her research and work has focused on the intersection of justice, peace-building, and social change through education.

 Rebecca Vilkomerson is the Executive Director of Jewish Voice for Peace (www.jvp.org), a leading national organization inspired by Jewish tradition to work for a just peace for all the people of Israel and Palestine.
-JVP has over 125,000 supporters around the country, over 35 chapters, an active Rabbinical Cabinet and a growing youth wing.
-Rebecca has been widely published in numerous media outlets, including The Los Angeles Times, CNN.com, The Nation, The Hill, Huffington Post, Tikkun and Zeek.
-In 2010, she was named as one of the Forward 50, the Forward’s list of 50 most influential Jewish Americans.
-Rebecca has a master’s degree in Public Policy from Johns Hopkins University.
-Rebecca lived in Israel with her family from 2006-2009.
+JVP has over 250,000 supporters around the country, over 70 chapters, an active Rabbinical Cabinet and a growing youth wing.
+Rebecca has been a member of JVP since 2001.
+She lived with her family in Israel from 2006-2009.
+In 2010 she was named one of the 50 most influential Jewish American leaders by the Forward, and and was named one of the 50 most influential Jewish leaders worldwide by the Jerusalem Post in 2017.
+She has been widely published in numerous media outlets, including The Los Angeles Times, CNN.com, The Nation, The Hill, Huffington Post, Tikkun and Zeek.